Overview

 is laterally displaced.

-- Start with a retrieval prompt on reflection vocabulary so students immediately draw a normal and
+- Start with a retrieval prompt on reflection vocabulary so you immediately draw a normal and

 label the incident ray correctly.

-- Demonstrate refraction through a transparent block and ask students to describe what changes and
+- Demonstrate refraction through a transparent block and check whether you can describe what changes and

 what stays the same as the ray crosses the boundary.

-- Guide students through annotated ray diagrams, including one example through a rectangular block
+- Guide you through annotated ray diagrams, including one example through a rectangular block

 and one example of a ray leaving the block back into air.